chipsi44/real-estate-price-prediction-cyril/README.md

 In order to ensure high performance, models will be selected based on their test score exceeding a threshold of 0.50.

 ### Docker line
-> Those are the line I used to create my docker image and run my docker docker build -t house-prediction-app . <br>
+> Those are the line I used to create my docker image and run my docker <br>

+docker build -t house-prediction-app . <br>
 docker run -d -p 5000:5000 house-prediction-app
 ### Web Site visual :